NCAR/SPERR/test_data/test_results.md

 While for Sam's implementation, there are no arithmetic coding steps ( i.e., 3 and 6 ).

-Also note, these tests were performed on Sam's Chromebox with an Intel Celeron 1.4Ghz.
+Also note, these tests were performed on Sam's Chromebox with an Intel Celeron 1.4Ghz Haswell CPU.
 The compiler used was `gcc-9.2.1` with `-O2` optimization on.

 ## Turbulence1024